nanotee/nvim-lua-guide/README.md

 There is no equivalent to the `:set` command in Lua, you either set an option globally or locally.

 You might expect the `number` option to be global, but the documentation describes it as being "local to window".
-Such options are actually "sticky": if you set the option in a given window, it sets it for the current window and it becomes the value for every subsequent window you open.
+Such options are actually "sticky": their value is copied over from the current window when you open a new one.

 So if you were to set the option from your `init.lua`, you would do it like so: